What is Professional Tree Care?

 Always hire an ISA Certified Arborist.
 This certification is the industry gold standard.
 It guarantees that an arborist is trained and knowledgeable in all aspects of arboriculture.
 Certified Arborists adhere to a code of ethics, perform all work to ANSI A300 standards, and follow workplace safety requirements set in ANSI Z133 .
 Continuing education and recertification is required every three years .

-Tree care businesses in Utah are not required to have a Certified Arborist on staff, so it is recommended to ask or check for credentials on their website.
+Tree care businesses in the Reno-Sparks area are not required to have a Certified Arborist on staff, so it is recommended to ask or check for credentials on their website.
 You can also find a Certified Arborist or check a credential here: https://www.treesaregood.org/findanarborist.

-Tree Care businesses are required to license their business with both the state and their local municipality.
-Utah companies that use pesticides are required to be a licensed Commercial Pesticide Business, with all applicators holding a Commercial Pesticide Applicators license .
+Tree Care businesses are required to hold a business license, but there is currently no professional licensing required for the industry.
+Nevada companies that use pesticides are required to be a licensed applicators.
 Contractor’s licenses are not applicable to tree care businesses unless they also engage in construction work .

 When hiring a tree care business, there are three types of insurance coverage that concern the property owner.
 General liability, professional liability, and workers’ compensation all exist to protect employers, employees, and property owners in case of an accident.
 A reputable business will be incentivized to carry these coverages to protect themselves.
 A smaller, unknown company without much to lose financially may be less likely to carry this type of coverage.
 Protect yourself from liability by making sure the company you hire has full coverage.
 Request a Certificate of Insurance (COI) if you are unsure.